Twin Ridges Elementary School District

 CHILD NUTRITION SERVICES

 The heart of the school is the library.
 The Grizzly Hill School library is lovely and boasts an impressive collection of 14,000 books.
-The library also incorporates a computer lab for students in grades K-4.

 SCHOOL SITE COUNCIL